Zachacious/go-respec/README.md

 ---

-### Go Metadata API Reference(`respec.Route()`)
+### Go Metadata API Reference(`respec.H`)

 This is the Layer 1 override system.
 It gives you explicit, code-level control over the generated spec for any endpoint.
-It is designed to be an unobtrusive "decorator" for your existing route definitions.
+It is designed to be an unobtrusive "decorator" for your existing handler functions.

 Start by importing the `respec` library: